 It is this demand from Armenian expats for access to their home economy that ensures stable foreign currency exchange rates.

-Half a decade ago, the Armenian Dram was trading at 476 to 1 USD and five years later it traded at 478, so essentially a push, and completely stable in relation to the US Dollar.
-Because it more or less kept its exchange rate with the dollar, it’s a rather safe currency in and of itself.
+Half a decade ago, the Armenian Dram was trading at 476 to 1 USD, and up to 2020 it traded at 478 – completely stable in relation to the US Dollar.

-And if you are the person who needs to maintain a balance of USD because of your investing parameters or business cash flow needs, then you can still hold money in Armenian banks and get paid between 4%-4.5% for holding USD.
+And if you are the person who needs to maintain a balance of USD because of your investing parameters or business cash flow needs, then you can still hold money in Armenian banks and get paid up to 5% for holding USD.